highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/7_advanced-config.md

 Vercel Log Drain is a reliable way to capture those logs.

-## Private source maps and Request proxy
+## Next.js Plugin

-Proxy your front end Highlight calls by adding `withHighlightConfig` to your next config.
+Proxy your front-end Highlight calls by adding `withHighlightConfig` to your `next.config`.
 Frontend session recording and error capture data will be piped through your domain on `/highlight-events` to sneak Highlight network traffic past ad-blockers.

 The following example demonstrates both private source maps and the request proxy. `withHighlightConfig` does not require a second argument if you are only using the request proxy.